-Although I thanked the women interviewed in 2006 personally, I wish to acknowledge here my appreciation for their willingness to share detailed aspects of their WW II spy stories.
+Although I thanked the women interviewed in 2005 personally, I wish to acknowledge here my appreciation for their willingness to share detailed aspects of their WW 2 spy stories.
 I am grateful for the time we spent together.
 It was meaningful to me to hear elder women reflecting on the many choices they made throughout their lives including those during war time.

 Another crucial layer toward the completion of this long-term project relates to my psychotherapy clients who, through the years have entrusted me with their deepest feelings, thoughts, and desires toward helping them re-imagine their lives differently.
 They have taught me further about the subtle and invisible cultural lenses used every day to view our western world.
 And, they’ve shown me the capacity to revision their lives with the spontaneous, compensating and apolitical images which surface from the unconscious.
 This podcast addresses these crucial aspects through using espionage in wartime to magnify and deconstruct feminine cultural shadow.
-I wish to thank my clients, and also, the many colleagues and friends who readily participated in discussions about the interplay between the outer and inner arcs of life.
+I wish to thank my clients, and also, the many colleagues/friends who readily participated in research discussions and to those who have agreed to be interviewed for future episodes.